savoi/messenger-app/README.md

 ## .env Setup

-1. Copy the file .env.sample to .env and in the new file, enter a new Flask secret key in the [SECRET_KEY] entry.
-Generate a new key with the command:
+1. Copy the file .env.sample to .env and in the new file, enter a secret key in the [SECRET_KEY] entry of the [JWT] section.
+Generate a new key with the
+   command:

    ```
    $ python -c 'import os; print(os.urandom(16))'